Exploring entropy by counting microstates of the p-state paramagnet: State counting and physics for general paramagnets

-Figure~\ref{fig:multiplicityGraphs} illustrates two very different choices for visualizing this same data.
-The first graph is optimized for comparing the sharpness and shapes of the peaks for various $\nsgen$, so the horizontal scale is normalized to place all the peaks on top of each other and the vertical scale is based on normalized multiplicity.
-But because of the horizontal scaling, the higher-$\nsgen$ graphs have denser data points: this can be visually misleading.
-So rather than directly graphing the relative multiplicity $\Omega/\Omega_\text{total}$ for each state, this graph shows a fractional \emph{density} of states, normalizing by the (relative) size of the energy steps for each system (and ensuring that the area under each curve is one).
-The tradeoff is that the vertical scale is now more complicated to understand.
+These different representations of the same data each have strengths and weaknesses.
+The top panel of Figure~\ref{fig:multiplicityGraphs} is optimized to show differences in the peak positions and total multiplicities for different values of $\nsgen$, and it also draws attention to the equivalent behavior of all systems in the low-energy limit.
+But these choices greatly obscure the sharpness of the peaks.
+The bottom panel is optimized instead for comparing the sharpness and shapes of the peaks for various $\nsgen$, but its vertical normalization is subtle. \footnote{Because of the horizontal scaling in the top panel of Figure~\ref{fig:multiplicityGraphs}, the higher-$\nsgen$ graphs have denser data points: this leads to lower multiplicity in any given data point and thus to lower peak heights, which can be visually misleading.
+So rather than directly graphing the relative multiplicity $\Omega/\Omega_\text{total}$ for each state, this graph shows a fractional \emph{density} of states, normalizing by the (relative) size of the energy steps for each system.
+This makes the graphs easy to compare by ensuring that the area under each curve equals one.} Confronting the surprisingly large impact of these choices in visualizing the exact same underlying data can be an excellent learning experience.

-The choices made in constructing the second graph in Fig.~\ref{fig:multiplicityGraphs} are optimized instead for comparing the overall state distributions on a common scale.
-It is immediately clear how the peak positions and total multiplicities differ for different values of $\nsgen$, and this visualization also draws attention to the equivalent behavior of all systems in the low-energy limit.
-On the other hand, these choices greatly obscure the sharpness of the multiplicity peaks and their differences in shape.
-Confronting the surprisingly large impact of these choices in visualizing the exact same underlying data can be an excellent learning experience.